kubermatic/kubermatic/docs/proposals/dehydration.md

 ## Goals

-Dehydration is a functionality for KKP user clusters that will allow to temporarily "pause" a cluster to free up cloud resources used by the cluster.
+Dehydration is a functionality for KKP user clusters that will allow to temporarily "suspend" a cluster to free up cloud resources used by the cluster.
 The feature will allow to optimize resource consumption and subsequent spending on cloud resources.
 State (e.g. storage) should not be affected by this functionality.

 ## Non-Goals